0blio/fileGPS/README.md

 ### Introduction
 When you upload a file on a web-server using a file uploading functionality, usually the file get renamed in various ways in order to prevent direct access to the file, RCE and file overwrite.

-fileGPS is a tool that uses various techniques to find the new filename, after the server-side script renamed it.
+fileGPS is a tool that uses various techniques to find the new filename, after the server-side script renamed and saved it.

 Some of the techniques used by fileGPS are: